izaakm/fundamentals-hpc/docs/git.md

 1. Go to [github.com][github] and sign in or create an account.
 1. Create a new repository
 1. Follow the instructions ...
-1. Make changes in that copy ...
+1. Make changes in your local directory ...
 1. `git push`
-1. Go back to original ...
-1. `git pull`

 ## You want to create a local copy of a GitHub repository